Discovering Hemp & CBD

 Without blood, things start to die.
 Which is painful.
 Capital “P” Painful.
 Worse than anything I could have ever imagined.
 Even with a smorgasbord of opioids.

 A portion of the muscles in my leg had died overnight due to the lack of blood flow.
 To ease the pressure and allow easy access, doctors left the fasciotomy incisions open.
 They weaved surgical twine through holes in my skin on either side.
 For two weeks vampire pumps methodically sucked fluid from the incisions.
 Every few days they’d go back in to remove more dead muscle.

 My leg looked like an oversized football, complete with laces.
 It was disgusting… even to me.

 I had always been healthy and fit: learning sports quickly, injuries healing quickly.
 But not this time.
-Over four visits in 12 days, we had multiple surgeries to remove dead muscle, extracting all of the muscle I had to lift my foot.
+In four OR visits over 12 days, we had multiple surgeries to remove dead muscle.
+By the fourth they had removed all of the muscle I needed to lift my foot.

 You can’t run.

 You can’t ski.